Driving in Mexico: All you Need to Know

 Toll roads vs regular roads

-There are 2 main highways in the Yucatan peninsula, one that connects Cancun to Merida and another from Merida to Campeche.
+There are two main highways in the Yucatan peninsula: one connecting Cancun to Merida and another connecting Merida to Campeche.

-You never know which hidden cenote is waiting to be discovered or what beautiful old church you can bump into.
+You never know which hidden cenote awaits discovery or what beautiful old church you may encounter.

-And always remember the “topes” (speed bumps) which are one of the few certainties in Mexico, especially in the proximity of villages.
+And always remember the “topes” (speed bumps), one of the few certainties in Mexico, especially in the proximity of villages.
 Just take it easy and enjoy the local life.

 Gas station

 You need to pay attention to a couple of things about the gas stations in Mexico.
-In general, you will find enough gas stations along the way all-around Yucatan and I would suggest you always check your tank gauge and keep it topped up.
+In general, you will find enough gas stations along the way all around Yucatan, and I suggest you always check your tank gauge and keep it topped up.

 However, in case you forget, no worries because in the small towns you will always find some grocery store that sells gas as well.
 Just ask.